Home > Bankruptcy >

 “Not all debt settlement companies are created equal,” says credit industry analyst Greg Mahnken of Liverpool, N.Y.
 “Read reviews and understand all of the costs and terms of your agreement before enlisting a debt settlement company to help you.”

-Debt relief presents a workable solution and a fresh start for anyone struggling to manage their monthly obligations.
+Non-bankruptcy debt relief offers workable solutions and fresh starts for those struggling to manage monthly obligations.
 However, debt relief can have many downsides, including credit damage, tax consequences, fees, and penalties.
-Here is a detailed look at the pros and cons of debt relief.
+Here is a detailed look at the pros and cons of non-bankruptcy debt relief.

 Pros of Debt Relief

-- Lower interest rates and monthly payments.
-Some debt relief options, such as a consolidation loan or a debt management plan, can reduce the amount of interest you owe or secure a reduced monthly payment.
+- Lowering interest rates and monthly payments: Some debt relief options, such as a consolidation loan or a debt management plan, can reduce the amount of interest you owe or secure a reduced monthly payment.

-- Faster debt resolution.
-Debt relief programs like debt consolidation can help you become debt-free faster than if you continued making minimum payments in your current situation.
+- Faster debt resolution: Debt relief programs such as debt consolidation can help you become debt-free faster than if you continued making minimum payments in your current situation.

-- Professional help.
-Credit counseling and debt management programs can guide you on how to build an affordable budget, tame your spending habits, clean up your credit reports, and explore different debt relief options for your long-term financial wellbeing.
+- Professional assistance: Credit counseling and debt management programs guide you on how to build an affordable budget, tame your spending habits, clean up your credit reports, and explore different debt relief options for your long-term financial well-being.

 Cons of Debt Relief

-- Potential damage to your credit score.
-Debt settlement can lower your credit score.
+- Potential credit score damage: Debt settlement, especially, can lower your credit score.
 Even if you eventually clear the debt, your decision remains on your credit report for several years and can make it difficult to get approved for loans at competitive rates in the future.

-- Fees for debt relief services.
-Most debt relief services come at a fee.
-Besides the fees on services and financing products, you might also have to pay late fees, interest charges, and other penalties, as is often the case with debt settlement.
+- Fees for debt relief services: Most debt relief services come at a fee.
+Besides the fees on services and financing products, in the case of debt settlement, you might also be on the hook for late fees, interest charges, and other penalties.

-- No guarantee.
-Although lenders are usually willing to work with you to resolve debts, they’re under no obligation to do so.
-There’s no guarantee that creditors will agree to your terms of debt settlement.
+- No guarantee: Although lenders usually are willing to work with you to resolve debts, they’re under no obligation to do so.
+In particular, there’s zero guarantee that creditors will agree to your terms of debt settlement.

-- Tax consequences.
-If a creditor forgives all or part of your debt of more than $600, the IRS considers the forgiven debt amount as income.
-So, you eventually must pay taxes on it.
-The creditor is then required to send you a form 1099-C, which shows the original debt and how much debt it forgave.
+- Tax consequences: If a creditor forgives all or part of your debt of more than $600, the IRS considers the forgiven debt amount as income, which must be declared when you file.
+Affected creditors are required to send you a form 1099-C, which shows the original balance and how much debt it forgave.

-- Potential for increased debt.
-Interest and penalties may continue to accrue during the negotiation period of a debt settlement program, which might increase your overall debt.
+- Potential for increased debt: Unlike the terms of debt management plans, during the negotiation period of a debt settlement program, interest and penalties may continue to accrue, increasing your overall debt.

 What Is Bankruptcy?